This page was reviewed under our medical and editorial policy by

 Non-small cell lung cancer (NSCLC) is the most common type of lung cancer, according to the American Society of Clinical Oncology (ASCO).
 It makes up 84 percent of lung cancers.

 NSCLC occurs when cells in the lungs change and grow out of control.
 It starts in the epithelial cells, which are found in the inner linings of the lungs.
 As cancer cells grow, they form a tumor.
-The tumor may shed cancer cells that spread to other parts of the body via the bloodstream, leading to metastasis.
+The tumor may shed cancer cells that spread to other parts of the body via the lymphatic system and the bloodstream, leading to metastasis.

 The three main types of NSCLC are based on the types of cells that form the tumor: